holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_number_systems/06_binary_crossword/lesson_plan.md

+## Essential Questions

+- How do we represent text with hex?
+- Why is context important when decoding data in a computer?

 ## Lesson:

+In this class, students are basically reviewing ASCII.
+There are two mini activities that address this.
+First, students are exposed to HexFiend where they write their own joke in hex.
+Second, students do (a part of) a binary crossword puzzle.
+The point of the puzzle is that numbers require context in order to be properly understood.

+### Setup

+- `bits_and_binary_review.pdf` printed out

+### Actual Lesson

+- Reflection
+    - Scavenger hunt
+    - ASCII

 - Break up into pairs
 - Give half the pairs page 1 to work on and half the pairs page 2